US negotiators in Beijing for trade war talks - AFP | This Kiji

 The president has taken heart in China's faltering economy, repeating that it makes Beijing more likely to strike a deal.

+"We have adequate resilience and potential.
+We have full confidence in the long-term sound fundamentals of the Chinese economy," said Lu.

-An editorial in the nationalist state-owned tabloid the Global Times on Monday said China would not back down and cave to US demands.
+And an editorial in the nationalist state-owned tabloid the Global Times suggested China would not cave to US demands.

 "If Beijing had wanted to raise the white flag, it would have done so already," it said.